There are two exercises I use with my teams all the time: Think Tank and Blue Sky

-Think Tank
+Think Tank (Magician Version)

 Invite ten people to a meeting and have everyone sit around the table.
-Hand them each a piece of paper, a pen, and have them write down an end-result to a potential trick, but not the method.
+Hand them each a piece of paper, a pen, and have them write down an end-result to a potential trick -- but not the method.

 After every person writes down a different end-result (for instance "saw someone in half" or "make a one dollar bill turn into a twenty dollar bill"), you hand your paper with your end result to the person to the left of you.

 The person to your left now has your idea.
-But you now have in front of you the end result to a trick from the person on your right that just handed you their end result.
+But you now have in front of you the end result to a trick from the person from your right that just handed you their end result.

 Now you have to write down how you would accomplish their trick.

-You now have a new piece of paper in front of you with a new end result plus the other person's solution written underneath -- now you write down your solution, but you can't repeat any methods that were already written by other people.
+You now have a new piece of paper in front of you with a new end result plus the previous person's solution written underneath -- now you write down your solution, but you can't repeat any methods that were already written by other people.

 You repeat this process for ten minutes.